newrelic-experimental/nr-bulktagger/README.md

 # nr-bulktagger

 > This nodejs project is a command line utility for performing bulk tagging of newrelic guid entities.
-  Currently it only supports both adding and deleting tags
+  Currently it supports 3 operations:
+  * adding a single tag from a list of guids(file)
+  * deleting a single tag from a list of guids(file)
+  * adding any number of tags to a list of guids, all defined in a simple csv (see example format).

 ## Installation